aditya-azad/simple-ssg/README.md

 ### `public` directory

-- everything inside this is copied as it is to the output directory.
+Everything inside this is copied as it is to the output directory.

 ### `template` directory

-- this is where all the templates for pages (and other templates templates) reside.
+This is where all the templates for pages (and other templates templates) reside.

+### `config.yml` file

+This is where you can store all the global variables that is accessable from `pages` and `templates` directories.

 ## Templating Language Syntax